T

 museum

-• Allow ample time to explore both the indoor collections and the extensive outdoor sculpture gardens.
+• Allow ample time to explore both the indoor galleries and the sculpture gardens.

 Saint-Paul-de-Vence Village